 \paragraph{(L3) Theoretical variants of the indirect-lock loop} Lemma~\ref{lem:path-length-3} implies $|P|=3$ for the indirect-lock loop, but the two joints along $P$ can in principle be any 1-DoF types in $\{R,P,G\}$.
 In our benchmark mining robots and common industrial designs, we only observed the $G$--$R$ and $R$--$G$ variants, corresponding to hydraulic-support base mechanisms that shape end-effector trajectories and improve stability and load capacity.
 Other combinations are theoretically possible but were not observed in our target domain and are therefore outside the present scope.

-\paragraph{(L4) Non-length-driven transmissions and additional constraints} The framework is actuator-length-driven and kinematics-centric.
-Mechanisms dominated by other transmissions (e.g., gear trains, cams, or cable systems), or scenarios requiring dynamics, contact, collision, or environment constraints, are outside the present scope.
+\paragraph{(L4) Non-length-driven transmissions and additional constraints} The framework is actuator length driven and kinematics centric.
+Mechanisms dominated by other transmissions (e.g., gear trains, cams, or cable systems), or scenarios requiring dynamics, contact, collision, or environment constraints, are outside the present~scope.

 MineRobot does not claim universality beyond the defined scope.
 Within the major underground mining-robot classes considered in this paper, all actuators in our benchmarks were successfully classified into Types A--D, with no unclassified cases observed.